langroid/langroid/README.md

 wget -O .env https://raw.githubusercontent.com/langroid/langroid/main/.env-template

 # Edit the .env file with your favorite editor (here nano),
-# and add API keys as explained above
+# and add API keys as explained above.
+Make sure you either provide key or remove those
+# API keys and setting that you will not use.
+For example, if you are not going to use
+# `REDIS`, remove its corresponding `REDIS_PASSWORD`, `REDIS_HOST`, and `REDIS_PORT`
 nano .env

 # launch the container